 - Plasma or platelet transfusions may be needed if your child's blood is not clotting as it should.
-Plasma and platelets are parts of his blood that help his blood clot.
-He will get the transfusion through an IV.
+Plasma and platelets are parts of his or her blood that help his or her blood clot.
+He or she will get the transfusion through an IV.

 - Surgery may be done to remove part of your child's liver.
 A liver transplant may be done if your child's liver stops working.

-Your child's risk for liver damage is increased if he has chronic hepatitis C. He may develop cirrhosis (scarring of the liver) when he is older.
-He may also develop liver cancer.
-Your child may need to be treated in a hospital if his symptoms are severe or he has liver damage.
+Your child's risk for liver damage is increased if he or she has chronic hepatitis C. He or she may develop cirrhosis (scarring of the liver) when he or she is older.
+He or she may also develop liver cancer.
+Your child may need to be treated in a hospital if his or her symptoms are severe or he or she has liver damage.